PaulskPt/My_Circuit_Python_Projects/Boards/raspberrypi/Raspberry Pi Pico/TR Cowbell/v1.2_mods_by_PaulskPt/README_buttons_and_controls.md

 # Middle button:
 # - If normal press:
 #   -- In modes "index" or "note"
+#      --- changes mode to "file", so one can:
+#          a) load all saved note sets (aka: saved loops) using a Middle button long press;
-#      --- changes mode to "file" (so one can read a next or previous notes set using the Up or Down button)
+#          b) next: read a next or previous notes set using the Up or Down button
 #   -- In mode = "file":
 #       --- if the filesystem is "Writeable":
 #       --- tries to open file "saved_loops.json";